Shabana25/M2-2019/notebooks/assignments/README.md

-# SDS Autumn 2018, M2, Assignment 1
+# SDS Autumn 2019, M2, Assignment 1
 Daniel S. Hain (<dsh@business.aau.dk>) & Roman Jurowetzki (<roman@business.aau.dk>)
-05/10/2018
+07/10/2018

 # Introduction

 In your first assignment in M2, you will replicate a well known network analysis, with different data and some twists.
-The data is to be found [HERE](https://github.com/SDS-AAU/M2-2018/tree/master/assignments/assignment_1/data), while starter code again awaits you [HERE](https://github.com/SDS-AAU/M2-2018/tree/master/assignments/assignment_1/starter_code).
-Good luck!
+The data is to be found [HERE](https://github.com/SDS-AAU/M2-2018/tree/master/assignments/assignment_1/data)
 # Data: What do I get?

 ## Background